owen0404-svg/CRYPTOBOARD/README.md

 # 🪙 CRYPTO BOARD

 ![](Images/Homepage.png)
-Crypto Board is an AI-powered crypto platform built on ICP, offering real-time analysis, predictions, and community-driven insights for traders
+Crypto Board is an AI-powered crypto platform built on ICP, offering real-time analysis, predictions, and AI-driven insights for traders or investors

 ---